rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 lastmod = "2023-06-10"
 +++

 RsyncUI is a pure SwiftUI and Swift based macOS application utilizing the command line tool `rsync` for synchronizing files.
-It is `rsync` which executes the actual synchronize task.
-RsyncUI is a GUI only ontop of `rsync`.
+It is rsync which executes the actual synchronize task.
+RsyncUI is a GUI only ontop of rsync.
 RsyncUI is signed and notarized by Apple.
 Apple has verified it for not containing malicious code and digitally signed.

 `rsync` is a file based tool for synchronization of files.